John Elkington (business author)

-Biography
+Early life

+Elkington was born in 1949 on an island in a tributary of the Thames.

+Career

+He wrote his first book with Julia Hailes, the Green Consumer Guide, in 1980, at the age of 31.

 At the age of 28, Elkington co-founded Environmental Data Services (ENDS) with David Layton and Max Nicholson.
-In 1983, SustainAbility, a think tank consultancy that works with businesses through markets in the pursuit of economic, social and environmental sustainability. (launched as John Elkington Associates, and renamed SustainAbility in 1987).
-In 2008, he co-founded Volans Ventures with Pamela Hartigan, Sam Lakha, Geoff Lye and Kevin Teo.
-He wrote his first book with Julia Hailes, the Green Consumer Guide, in 1980, at the age of 31.
+In 1983, SustainAbility was established as a think tank consultancy that works with businesses through markets in the pursuit of economic, social and environmental sustainability.
+The company was launched as John Elkington Associates but renamed SustainAbility in 1987.

+From 2002 to 2008, Elkington was a faculty member of the World Economic Forum.

+In 2008, he co-founded Volans Ventures with Pamela Hartigan, Sam Lakha, Geoff Lye, and Kevin Teo.

 Elkington was described by Business Week in 2004 as "a dean of the corporate responsibility movement for three decades."
 In 2008, the Evening Standard had named him among the '1000 Most Influential People' in London, describing him as "a true green business guru", and as "an evangelist for corporate social and environmental responsibility long before it was fashionable".

 Awards

 He has received awards from the United Nations, Fast Company, the American Society for Quality, the Rockefeller Foundation and the Skoll Foundation.
 In 1981, he was awarded the Winston Churchill Memorial Fellowship, UK.
-In 2009, a CSR International survey of the Top 100 CSR leaders placed John fourth after Al Gore, Barack Obama and the late Anita Roddick of the Body Shop, and alongside Muhammad Yunus of the Grameen Bank.
+In 2009, a CSR International survey of the Top 100 CSR leaders placed Elkington fourth after Al Gore, Barack Obama and the late Anita Roddick of the Body Shop, and alongside Muhammad Yunus of the Grameen Bank.
 In 2014, he was awarded an honorary doctorate by the University of Essex.